Free Speech, the First Amendment, and Social Media (2)

 All speech can have a private consequence

-Any speech or expression could have many consequences from private individuals and organizations, and this would not implicate The First Amendment.
+Any speech or expression could have many consequences from private individuals and organizations, but this would not implicate The First Amendment.
 The First Amendment limits government interference with speech, it protects speech, and does not limit private reaction to that speech.

 Private book deals can be cancelled based on one's speech

 The author commits an action that is inconsistent with the publisher's values, or perhaps inconsistent with the publisher's bottom line if they feel the books will not sell.
+The contract probably has a clause to address this (perhaps called a "morals clause").

 The publisher cancels the deal and the author claims a violation of their First Amendment rights.